 Marius van Paassen made his debut in the large hall of the Concertgebouw in Amsterdam with Tchaikovsky's first piano concerto in 1982.
-During that tour the public invariably applauded after the first movement.
-It is very unusual to applaud between movements in classical music, but this says something about the impact his playing made.
 He appeared frequently as a soloist with symphony orchestras and radio orchestras in the Netherlands and abroad in the years following his debut.
 He played in all the major halls in the Netherlands.
 World Wild Life Fund carried on a campaign using his first solo album, "The animal in 20th century piano music."
 This was an occasion for Van Paassen to be front page news.The CD was broadcast by many radio stations.
 He was invited to festivals in France, Rumania and the Netherlands.
 He participated several times in theater productions by the Dutch composer Louis Andriessen.

 He stopped performing (2014) for the time being due to a medical condition in his right hand.